Tools to help publishers comply with the GDPR

 We are also providing new publisher controls for ads personalisation:

 - Ad Technology Provider Controls (Ad Manager Help Centre, AdMob Help Centre, AdSense Help Centre) to give you the ability to select which partners you want to measure and serve ads for EEA users on your sites and apps when inventory is sold via programmatic channels, including Programmatic Guaranteed.
-You can select your preferred partners from a list of companies that have provided us with information about their compliance with the GDPR - all of whom also have to comply with our data usage policy to help protect your users’ data.
+You can select your preferred partners from a list of companies that have provided us with information about their compliance with the GDPR – all of whom also have to comply with our data usage policy to help protect your users’ data.
 The full list of ad technology providers featured in those controls is available in the Help Centres for Ad Manager, AdSense and AdMob.
-(Measurement and ad technology partners who haven't yet provided this information should contact email@example.com.)
+(Measurement and ad technology partners who have not yet provided this information should reach out using this form).

 - Ad Manager Line Item Controls (Ad Manager Help Centre) enable you to select which tag-based line items you want to serve to EEA users in personalised and/or non-personalised mode.